 In Prince William County, the one area with an extreme concentration of persons with disabilities is a census tract in Gainesville that includes the large Heritage Hunt senior living community.
-That area has a relatively higher White population than the county as a whole.
+That area has a relatively larger White population than the county as a whole.
 Other parts of the county have slightly higher concentrations of persons with disabilities, though not nearly to the same extent as Heritage Hunt.
 Most of these areas are in the northeastern part of the county, near I-95, and most are areas with larger Black and Hispanic populations than the county as a whole.
-At the same time, the county has no R/ECAPs, so, consequently, none of these areas are R/ECAPs.
+At the same time, none of these areas are R/ECAPs as the county does not have R/ECAPs.